-I don't say this to endorse the abuse of alcohol, but is understandable that Noah was depressed.
+This is not an endorsement of the abuse of alcohol, but is understandable that Noah was depressed.
 Other than his immediate family, he lost all the rest of his relatives and all of his friends.
-Grandpa Methuselah died shortly before the Flood and that was hard to take, but now everyone else was gone, too.
+Grandfather Methuselah died shortly before the Flood, and that was hard to take, regardless that he was ancient, but now everyone else was gone, too.

 Until Noah's grandchildren began to be born, there were no children to be seen.
-It was sad to think of all the innocent, little kids who died in the Flood because they had contaminated genes or, in the case of the purely human ones, because their parents refused to go aboard the Ark.
-At least the children were now in Paradise, but still, it was a sad to think of how they suffered before they died.
-The faces of his neighbours' children that he knew and of his youngest relatives came up before Noah's eyes, no doubt.
+It was sad to think of all the innocent, little kids who died in the Flood because they had contaminated genes, or, in the case of the purely human ones, because their parents refused to go aboard the Ark.
+At least the children were now in Paradise, but it was sad to think of the terror and pain they suffered before they died.
+The faces of his neighbours' children that he knew and of his youngest relatives haunted his memories.

 Even if all Noah's family and friends had been spared, the Earth would have still seemed like a lonely place.
 There were no more cities with throngs of shoppers and business people on the streets.
 Lakeshores were empty of all but his own family; no more other campers to have friendly chats with and get to know.